 The majority of our bat research nowadays includes capturing bats for ID and biometrics in Corrientes and surrounding provinces, in particular Misiones.
 We have some high end equipment including 2 Harp traps, 1 triple high set up as well as a double high, many singles, hand nets etc. We also have a team of volunteers which assist in the running of our night netting sessions.

 Our authorisations to conduct bat research in the province of Corrientes have been approved by Recurses Naturales and Parques y Reservas.
 We also now have authorisation to conduct research in Misiones, our neighbouring province to the NE, which has several new species for us to study.
 We have been asked by the Ministerio in Misiones to help with bat classifications in the province.

-We put up wooden Kent bat boxes at the reserve and one is constantly occupied by a small Molossidae bat, most likely Eumops patagonicus.
+We put up wooden Kent bat boxes at the reserve and one is constantly occupied byup to 4 small Molossidae bats, most likely Eumops patagonicus.
 We designed a "Bat Condo" based on the Wisconsin design and that has been up at the reserve since June 2018.
 So far we have only seen Myotis and Molossidae species using this large bathouse but often come across various bat droppings so other species may also use it.

 The following photos are of bats we have caught, measured, identified, photographed, recorded and released over the past three years.
 Most of these bats can be found in Corrientes, and the majority in the Ibera Marshes.